-This contest will run again in 2025.
 We run our contests on a three-year rotation.
+This contest will be open again in 2028.

 James River Writers and Richmond magazine recognize the writing talents and entrepreneurial skills of Virginia’s indie authors by continuing The Best Self-Published Novel Contest, which we started in 2014.
 One first-prize winner will receive $500 and a ticket to the annual James River Writers Conference (worth over $300).
 The winner is announced in a fall issue of Richmond magazine, in October at the conference, in a press release, and on James River Writers’ social media.